 Displays keys for setting ventilation mode.
-Selecting D displays more keys for setting ventilation mode.
-The ventilator is configured with the following ventilation modes: V-A/C, P-A/C, CPAP/PSV, V-SIMV, P-SIMV, PRVC, APRV and DuoLevel.
+Selecting displays more keys for setting ventilation mode.
+The ventilator can be configured with the following ventilation modes: V-A/C, P-A/C, CPAP/PSV, V-SIMV, P-SIMV, PRVC, DuoLevel and APRV.
 Your machine may have different ventilation modes.

-2. Parameter setup quick key field

-Displays ventilation setting parameters for the current mode of ventilation.
+Parameter setup quick key field Displays ventilation setting parameters for the current mode of ventilation.
 Selecting displays more ventilation setting parameters.
 The parameters of ATRC function can be set here.
 Ventilation parameters vary subject to the ventilation mode.